libktx/ktx/README.md

 * *Extension methods* with sensible *default parameters*.
 * *Inline methods* with reduced runtime overhead for various listeners, builders and loggers.
 * *Nullable types* which improve typing information of selected interfaces and functions.
-* *Default interface methods* simplifying the implementation.
+* *Default interface methods* for common interfaces, simplifying their implementations.
 * *Type-safe builders* for GUI, styling and physics engine.
 * *Coroutines context* providing concurrency utilities and non-blocking asset loading.
 * *Reified types* that simplify usage of methods normally consuming `Class` parameters.